 Papers must be unpublished, original research efforts that are suitable for dissemination to internal and external constituencies.
 Papers may be under review at journals so long as they have not yet been published.
 Working papers can include contributions from Villanova and non-Villanova scholars and researchers, and we encourage contributions that reflect collaboration across Villanova departments and disciplines.
 The $1,000 awards are reserved for Villanova faculty.
 In addition to your paper submission, please include a short cover note that briefly describes how your paper relates to the center’s mission.

-Please submit your paper to: Narda Quigley, Management Department, Villanova School of Business, Room 2081.
-Electronic submissions should be sent to firstname.lastname@example.org.
+Please submit your paper to: Electronic submissions should be sent to email@example.com.
 All papers will be subject to a rigorous double-blind review process.
 Decisions will be made by the center’s research awards sub-committee (headed by Narda Quigley) after review of the referees’ reports and possible revisions of papers in response to those reports.
-The deadline for submission for the 2010/2011 round is December 3, 2010.
-Award winners will be announced on or about February 11, 2011, and authors will be required to present their papers at the Center’s Research Seminar Series in April/May of 2011 and prepare a summary of their research findings for posting on the center’s website and distribution at the seminar.
-If you have questions or need further information, please contact Narda at the email address above.
+Authors will be required to present their papers at the Center’s Research Seminar Series in April/May and prepare a summary of their research findings for posting on the center’s website and distribution at the seminar.
+If you have questions or need further information, please contact Jim Bierstaker at the email address above.

 The Center for Global Leadership is pleased to announce a program for the support of faculty committed to integrating global business perspectives into their research, teaching and outreach through international experience.
 Per faculty grants are limited to $1000 except in cases where faculty are engaged in activities related to categories 4 and 5 below.
 For those activities, per faculty awards can be granted up to $2500.
 (Faculty may choose to apply funding up to $1000 for activities under categories 1-3 and an additional $1500 for activities under categories 4 and/or 5).
 The center is prepared to provide funding on a competitive basis for the following faculty activities: